 As I am not living in Japan, I thought that the best way to get an electronic dictionary was to order it via Amazon.
 That’s when I realised that the XD-G20000 was not only very expensive but also not shipped to my country… I thought I had to start from scratch again.
-That’s when I realised that the last year “professional” model (XD-Y20000) was available on Amazon and could be shipped via Amazon Global.
+That’s when I realised that the “professional” model (XD-Y20000) of the previous year (2016) was available on Amazon and could be shipped via Amazon Global.
 Other good news: it was 100 dollars cheaper than this year’s model.

-I found a very negative critic concerning last year’s product, and it scared me a little.
+I found a very negative review concerning last year’s product, and it scared me a little.
 But reading the comment in details allowed me to exclude it as irrelevant to me.

 Note: I don’t know how Amazon works but I have just checked out the page, and my dictionary is now 48,000 yen but I bought it for 35,000 yen some months ago… Maybe you should frequently check out the prices as they may vary depending on the seller.

 About the device

 What really made me think twice before buying the 2016’s product is that it had no lower screen to write kanji.
 In fact, Casio has removed entirely this feature from all its recent models.
 This means that if I wanted to have a lower screen I had to buy an older model.
 I considered it for some time, but I couldn’t find a dictionary that would suit me and could be shipped overseas.

 I knew that one could write kanji directly on the upper screen in the recent models, but I was worried it might not be as functional as the lower screen.